 What are the Elements to Proving Up a Subsequent Injuries Fund Case?

-In order to prevail with a Subsequent Injuries Fund case, an Injured Worker should be able to provide the following elements (1) An Applicant must have a preexisting permanent partial labor disabling disability; (2) The Applicant must sustain a compensable subsequent industrial injury (3) Combined disability from preexisting permanent partial labor disabling disability & subsequent industrial injury must exceed disability from subsequent industrial injury alone; (4) Combined disability from preexisting permanent partial labor disabling disability & subsequent industrial injury must equal 70 % or more of total disability; and (5) Disability from the Subsequent Industrial Injury is equal to 35 % or more without adjustment for age or occupation (5 % for an opposite & corresponding member case.)
+In order to prevail with a Subsequent Injuries Fund case, an Injured Worker should be able to provide the following elements: (1) An Applicant must have a preexisting permanent partial labor disabling disability; (2) The Applicant must sustain a compensable subsequent industrial injury (3) The Applicant’s combined disability from preexisting permanent partial labor disabling disability & subsequent industrial injury must exceed disability from subsequent industrial injury alone; (4) The Applicant’s combined disability from preexisting permanent partial labor disabling disability & subsequent industrial injury must equal 70 % or more of total disability; and (5) The Applicant’s disability from the subsequent industrial injury is equal to 35 % or more without adjustment for age or occupation (5 % for an opposite & corresponding member case.)

 How Does One Get Benefits from the Subsequent injuries Trust Fund?

 Subsequent Injuries Fund cases are litigated at the Workers’ Compensation Appeals Board.
-Subsequent Injuries Fund cases can be settled.
+Subsequent Injuries Fund cases can be settled or tired.
 They can settle via Stipulated Award which means that benefits are paid out over time or they can settle via a Compromise and Release which provides for a lump sum payout.
 If the case cannot be settled, the Subsequent Injuries Fund case can be tried before a Workers’ Compensation Judge.
 If an Award is made, benefits will be paid in accordance with the award.
-It is possible that if there is a favorable award by the Judge that the Subsequent Injuries Fund can appeal the award.
+Decisions from the Worker’s Compensation Judge are subject to appeal from the Subsequent Injuries Fund.

 Are there Any Deductions or Credits that are Taken from a Subsequent Injuries Fund Case?